openshift/aws-account-shredder/README.md

 First make sure you have the following environment variables defined:
 ```
 AWS_ACCESS_KEY_ID           # Access Key for the aws account that should be shredded
 AWS_SECRET_ACCESS_KEY       # Secret Key for the aws account that should be shredded
-SHRED_ACCOUNT_ID      # ID of the Account that should be shredded
+AWS_ACCOUNTS_TO_SHRED_FILE  # AWS account IDs that should be shredded, 1 id per line
 ```

 **Tip:** You can use [direnv](https://direnv.net) and add the above block (with variables filled in) into a `.envrc` file (make sure `.envrc` is in your global git ignore as well).
 Upon entry to the `aws-account-shredder` folder, the env vars inside the file will be loaded automatically, and unset when you leave the folder.